COAST-Lab/Open-Water-Level/Firmware/readme.md

 ## Practice code with Boron and Adalogger

 1. Stack the Boron on top of the Adalogger using female headers.
 You can see an example [here.](https://github.com/COAST-Lab/Open-Water-Level/blob/main/Firmware/Sensor%20How-To%20Images/BorAd%20Stack.jpg)
-2. Plug in the Boron and put it in listening mode again.
+2. Plug in the Boron and put it in listening mode again (press and hold Mode until the LED blinks blue).
 Type `particle identify` into the CLI again and make sure "Boron" is selected in the bottom bar
 3. Create a new project (I named mine RTCtest)
-4. Open command palette and type "Particle: Install Library"
+4. Open the command palette and type "Particle: Install Library"
 5. Type in 'SdFat' and press enter to install SdFat library
 6. A new tab titled 'lib' should now be under the explorer tab for this project on the left, open it
 7. Click on examples -> ReadWrite -> `ReadWrite.ino`